Lebanon–United States relations

 Lebanon–United States relations (العلاقات الأمريكية اللبنانية) are the bilateral relations between Lebanon and the United States.

 Formal relations between the two countries began in 1944, when US diplomat George Wadsworth presented his credentials as Envoy.
 Ties between Lebanon and the US have been historically close; the US has sent financial aid to Lebanon in multiple instances.
 Lebanese public opinion of the US is generally split, with around 40 to 45% of the population having a positive view.
-Opinion varies based on religion, with Lebanese Muslims generally being more anti-American, and Lebanese Christians more pro-American.
+Opinion varies based on religion, with Lebanese Shias generally being more anti-American, and Lebanese Christians and Lebanese Sunnis more pro-American.

 History

 The United States sent diplomat George Wadsworth to Lebanon in October 1942 as an "Agent and Consul General" while Lebanon was still part of a French-ruled international mandate.
 The United States recognized Lebanon as an independent country on September 8, 1944.
 Formal relations were established on November 16, 1944, as Wadsworth presented his credentials as Envoy.
+The first ambassador of the United States was Harold B. Minor who was appointed to the post in October 1952.

 The United States seeks to maintain its traditionally close ties with Lebanon, and to help preserve its independence, sovereignty, national unity, and territorial integrity.
 The United States, along with the international community, supports full implementation of UN Security Council Resolution 1559, including the disarming of all militias and the deployment of the Lebanese Armed Forces throughout Lebanon.
 The United States believes that a peaceful, prosperous, and stable Lebanon can make an important contribution to comprehensive peace in the Middle East.

 One measure of U.S. concern and involvement has been a program of relief, rehabilitation, and recovery that from 1975 through 2005 totaled more than $400 million in aid to Lebanon.
 For relief, recovery, rebuilding, and security in the wake of the 2006 war, the U.S. government substantially stepped up this program, pledging well over $1 billion in additional assistance for the 2006 and 2007 fiscal years.
 This support reflects not only humanitarian concerns and historical ties but also the importance the United States attaches to sustainable development and the restoration of an independent, sovereign, unified Lebanon.
 Some of current funding is used to support the activities of U.S. and Lebanese private voluntary organizations engaged in rural and municipal development programs nationwide, improve the economic climate for global trade and investment, and enhance security and resettlement in south Lebanon.
 The U.S. also supports humanitarian demining and victims' assistance programs.

 Over the years, the United States also has assisted the American University of Beirut (AUB) and the Lebanese American University (LAU) with budget support and student scholarships.
 Assistance also has been provided to the American Community School at Beirut (ACS) and the International College (IC).